gegeda01/MSA_Phase2_Backend/README.md

 The purpose of dependency injection is to make a class independent of its dependencies.
 It helps organize the project's code and provides an easy way to change implementations.
 This can also help middleware to resolve their dependencies.

+**Section Three**

+Demonstrate an understanding of why the middleware libraries made your code easier to test: